Alan Ashby: Houston Astros (1979–1989)

 Ashby joined the Houston Astros for the 1979 season, and in his second game with the team on April 7, he caught his first career no-hitter, as Astros pitcher Ken Forsch held the Atlanta Braves to no hits in a 6-0 Astros victory.
 In his first season with the team, Ashby appeared in 108 games, hitting .202 with 2 home runs and 35 RBI.

 In 1980, Ashby saw his offensive numbers improve, as he batted .256 with 3 HR and 48 RBI in 116 games.
 He appeared in his first playoff series, as Ashby played in two games in the 1980 National League Championship Series, hitting .125 with 0 home runs and 1 RBI, as Houston lost to the Philadelphia Phillies.

 During the 1981 season, Ashby caught his second career no-hitter, as Nolan Ryan kept the Los Angeles Dodgers hitless on September 26, pitching the fifth no-hitter of his career.
 Ashby continued to see his offensive numbers improve: in 83 games he hit .271 with 4 HR and 33 RBI.
-In the postseason, Ashby appeared in three games, hitting .111 with 1 HR and 2 RBI, including the walk-off game-winning two-run homer off Dodger righthanded pitcher Dave Stewart in the bottom of the 9th of Game 1 as the Astros won 3-1, which was the first postseason home run by an Astro in team history; no Astro would hit a walkoff postseason home run for 23 years.
+In the postseason, Ashby appeared in three games, hitting .111 with 1 HR and 2 RBI, including the walk-off game-winning two-run homer off Dodger righthanded pitcher Dave Stewart in the bottom of the 9th of Game 1 as the Astros won 3–1, which was the first postseason home run by an Astro in team history; no Astro would hit a walk-off postseason home run for 23 years.
 However, the Astros lost to the Los Angeles Dodgers in the 1981 National League Division Series.

-In 1982, Ashby became the first Astros player to hit two home runs in a game from both sides of the plate in the same game on September 27, hitting the home runs against John Montefusco and Chris Welsh in a 7-3 victory over the San Diego Padres.
+In 1982, Ashby became the first Astros player to hit two home runs in a game from both sides of the plate in the same game on September 27, hitting the home runs against John Montefusco and Chris Welsh in a 7–3 victory over the San Diego Padres.
 Ashby played in 100 games during the season, hitting .257 with 12 home runs and 49 RBI.
 His 12 home runs were the second highest total on the team, one fewer than Phil Garner.

 During the 1983 season, Ashby saw his batting average dip to .229, while hitting 8 HR and 34 RBI in 87 games.
 In 1984, Ashby became the Astros backup catcher, as Mark Bailey played the majority of games.
 In 66 games, Ashby hit .262 with 4 HR and 27 RBI.
 In 1985, Ashby played in only 65 games, his lowest total since 1974, however, he played well in his limited playing time, batting .280 with 8 home runs and 25 RBI.